 Heart centered spiritual consultant and advisor Allen L Roland can be contacted at [email protected] Allen is also a lecturer and writer who shares a weekly political and social commentary on his web log and website allenroland.com.
 He is also featured columnist on Veterans Today and is a featured guest on many radio and Television programs

-Posted by Allen L Roland, PhD on August 28, 2016, With 2173 Reads Filed under Art, Books, & Entertainment, Coping, Health, Life, Of Interest, Peace, Causes & Activism.
+Posted by Allen L Roland, PhD on August 28, 2016, With 2206 Reads Filed under Art, Books, & Entertainment, Coping, Health, Life, Of Interest, Peace, Causes & Activism.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.